 The Everglades is a gigantic swap and flooded grassland at the southern tip of Florida.
 Exploring these vast expanses is best done by Airboat and instantly conjures up iconic images of the state and these ungainly crafts waft over the shallow waters.
 The National Park works wonders for protecting the vast amount of plants and animals that make up the region which means Gator sightings are very frequent.

 The Beaches of the Mexico Gulf and Sarasota are some of the finest in the world.
 The ultra-soft White Powder beaches feel more like snow than sand and are lapped by the clear warm Caribbean seas.
 This is a much more relaxed and chilled area of the state and can provide the perfect break from the crazy world of Walt Disney!

 The Keys are a truly unique locale and one everyone must see once in their lives.
 This band of Small islands stretches out into the azure blue Gulf of Mexico nearly as far as Cuba.
 It’s a really laid-back tropical paradise where you are never more than a few hundred meters from the water.
-The US highway one that connects the keys to the Mainland is one of the MUST drive roads anywhere in the world!
+The US highway One connects the keys to the Mainland and is one of the MUST-drive roads anywhere in the world!